 Held twice weekly on Tuesday and Saturday between 8am and 1pm, St Tropez residents and local chefs get there early to bag the best produce so try to visit before 9am when the tourists arrive.

 You’ll find a mixture of wares here including antique furniture, Provençal linen, fragrant soaps and seasonal produce including lemons, peaches, olives, courgettes and melons.

-Afterwards, quench your thirst at one of the cafeterias fringing the market and on non-market days it’s still a pleasant square to visit where locals challenge each other to boules under the shade of the plane trees.
+Afterwards, quench your thirst at one of the cafes fringing the market and on non-market days it’s still a pleasant square to visit where locals challenge each other to a game of boules under the shade of the plane trees.

 Located a short distance west of St Tropez, Port Grimaud was conceived and built in the 1960’s by an Alsace architect, François Spoerry, who lived there until his death and is now laid to rest at the town church, St-François-d’Assise.